wix-incubator/react-native-crash-course/docs/App.performance.md

 ### Prefer Native libraries over JS
 If possible, prefer libraries with Native implementation over JS implementation:</br>
-This serves two main purposes; The delivery of a native experience for the users, and reducing the traffic over the bridge which leaves more  resources for JS based computation.
+This reduces the traffic over the bridge which leaves more resources for JS based computation.

 ### [useNativeDriver](https://reactnative.dev/blog/2017/02/14/using-native-driver-for-animated)
 A small yet significant **opt-in** performance boost when it comes to React Native Animated component.
 It sends everything about the animation to native before it has even started and allows native code to perform the animation on the UI thread without having to go through the bridge on every frame.